shawly/docker-nut/README.md

 This means your folder permissions are not correct or rather the folders are owned by a user that has a uid different from `1000`, see [User/Group IDs](#usergroup-ids).
 Beware, if you have the environment variable `FIX_OWNERSHIP` set to `true` and change the `USER_ID` or `GROUP_ID` your volume's ownership will be changed!

+### The log says `AttributeError: module 'collections' has no attribute 'Mapping'`

+This is a bug that happens with NUT v3.3 when you use a `nut.conf` to store your settings, NUT seems to have an issue merging the `nut.default.conf` and your own `nut.conf`.
+The workaround for this is to remove the `nut.conf` file and make your changes in the `nut.default.conf`.